-Although some international partners may purchase specific items or services independent of a major DOD-end item system, most SC programs are built around the sale of one or more major DOD weapon systems.
+Although some FMS customers may purchase specific items or services independent of a major DoD-end item system, most SC programs are built around the sale of one or more major DoD weapon systems.
 Under FMS, major weapon system sales are accomplished using the Total Package Approach (TPA).
-TPA provides the international partner the weapon system as well as all the necessary support elements to operate and sustain the system for an initial period.
+TPA provides the FMS customer the weapon system as well as all the necessary support elements to operate and sustain the system for an initial period.
 Subsequent FMS follow-on support cases may additionally be implemented for continued sustainment of the system throughout its operational life.
 The TPA is also applied in support of BPC programs.

-SAMM C4.3.2.
-Identifies LOAs must be offered reflecting the Total Package Approach (TPA).
-Major weapon system case development is complex and must reflect international partner desires to achieve a successful TPA.
-Because the FMS process is accomplished using existing DOD procurement regulations and policies.
+Because the FMS process is accomplished using existing DoD procurement regulations and policies.
 SAMM C4.4.1 states that IAs may procure from foreign sources as required to conduct FMS acquisitions in accordance with the DFARS under the same acquisition and contract management procedures used for other defense acquisitions to meet U.S. standard inventory requirements.
 IAs should not enter into such sales arrangements for equipment not in the U.S. inventory unless DSCA (Strategy, Plans, and Policy Directorate [SPP], and Office of the General Counsel [OGC]) have approved an exception.